PeterWangIntel/crosswalk-website/Crosswalk-testing-framework.md

 * If you subclass and override SetUp, be sure and invoke `InProcessBrowserTest::SetUp`.
 (But see also `SetUpOnMainThread`, `SetUpInProcessBrowserTestFixture` and other related hook methods for a cleaner alternative).

 ## Tests in Android port
 The instrumentation tests for Android port has been enabled for runtime core but not for app wrapper(will be supported soon).
+To understand the background of this kind of tests, please refer to [Testing Android](http://developer.android.com/tools/testing/testing_android.html).
 Below is the instruction on how to run instrumentation tests for crosswalk runtime core:
 * Set up the environment for Android build for IA.
 It's always needed when running instrumentation tests.

     . xwalk/build/android/envsetup.sh --target-arch=x86